 On Nov.
 27, 1950, the East Fork Association (made up of members from the ten original cities) voted at a meeting held in Garland City Hall to ask the Legislature for enabling legislation to form a water district.
 House Bill 241 and Senate Bill 141 were submitted simultaneously on February 12 for the creation of the "North Texas Municipal Water District."
 The House passed the bill 121-0, the Senate 25-1, and Governor Allan Shivers signed the bill into law on April 20, 1951.

 The history of Garland water is also a history of the North Texas Municipal Water District.
 By 1952, in response to a drought that would last much longer than expected, Garland had drilled its fifth well and erected two more storage tanks of 250,000 and 500,000 gallons.
 These wells were very deep, ranging in depth from 2,303 feet to 3,689 feet.
 Continued dependence on ground water would require an additional well to be developed in 1959, another in 1964, and a new well about every five years thereafter.
 With no assurance the ground water supply would last for any definite period of time, a surface supply was needed.

-Garland’s water distribution and storage network is comprised of six pump stations, eight ground storage tanks, two elevated storage tanks, and the pipe network to provide an abundant supply of safe high quality potable water for all customer-owners.
+Garland’s water distribution and storage network is comprised of six pump stations, eight ground storage tanks, three elevated storage tanks (with a fourth under construction), and the pipe network to provide an abundant supply of safe high quality potable water for all customer-owners.

 "Garland Its Premier Century - An Illustrated History" by Michael R. Hayslip